 - I write because it sharpens and clarifies my thinking

-- I write it to make a voice for myself in the world.
-I only have a couple of ideas (most of them not mine) that I strongly believe in and that are worth sharing.
-Maybe sharing them would not be necessary, if there wouldn’t be so many bad ideas out there also.
+- I write to make a voice for myself in the world.
+I only have a couple of ideas that I strongly believe in and that are worth sharing.
 This creates a strange situation: all ideas compete for attention, but only a few can make it.
-I think that, eventually, good ideas will prevail.
+I believe that, eventually, good ideas will prevail.
 In the meantime, having a voice will spread ideas faster.
 And yes, it boils down to popularity, but popularity is not the end goal.
-Patrick Winston is my inspiration for this argument.